Are Your Emotions Sabotaging Your Trades?

 Emotions can mislead even the most disciplined traders.
 It’s a frustrating experience—knowing exactly what needs to be done, yet repeatedly making impulsive decisions that go against your plan.
 Many traders find themselves trapped in this cycle for years...

 Why is it so hard to stick to a plan when the steps seem so clear?
-The answer lies in the powerful influence emotions have over our decisions.
+The answer lies in the powerful influence that emotions have over our decisions.
 Whether it’s the rush after a win, the fear of missing out on a potential opportunity, or the frustration of a loss, emotions can cloud judgment and push us to act on impulse.

 Recognizing these emotional triggers is the key to stopping self-sabotage and making consistent, rational decisions in trading.